 How Much Does Photodynamic Therapy (PDT) Cost?

-The cost of our BLU-U® Blue Light Photodynamic Therapy is based upon the treatment plan that you develop with Dr. Browning or one of our other dermatologists during the consultation.
-After the consultation, we discuss the cost, as well as possible financing options that may be available through CareCredit®.
+The cost of our BLU-U® Blue Light Photodynamic Therapy is based upon the treatment plan that you develop with Dr. Browning or one of our other dermatology practitioners during the consultation.
+After the consultation, we obtain benefit information from your insurance provider to give you a better estimate of your treatment cost, as well as provide you with possible financing options that may be available through CareCredit®.

 What Are the Benefits of Photodynamic Therapy (PDT)?

-There are many benefits of choosing photodynamic therapy (PDT), including:
+There are many benefits to choosing photodynamic therapy (PDT), including: